-This relates to cleaning products, foods, and beauty and cleansing formulas, including shampoos and toothpaste.
+Cleaning products, foods, and beauty and cleansing formulas, including shampoos and toothpaste, are included.

-Regarding personal care products, the David Suzuki Foundation notes that 82,000 ingredients are used in these items, and one in eight of these additives are industrial chemicals.
+According to the David Suzuki Foundation, 82,000 ingredients are used in personal-care products, with one in eight being industrial chemicals.

-This article focuses on everyday items in Part 2 of my series, #GetReal for wellness (of you and the planet).
-Read Part 1 about getting real about plastic things.
+This article covers everyday items in Part 2 of my series, #GetReal for wellness.

-This list includes carcinogens, pesticides, reproductive toxins, and hormone disruptors, and in some instances plasticizers, degreasers, and surfactants.
+The list includes carcinogens, pesticides, reproductive toxins, and hormone disruptors, and in some instances plasticizers, degreasers, and surfactants.
+It worries me to think of the effect of these on my health long term, not to mention the impact on the environment.

 Instead, I use lemons, bicarb soda, salt, vinegar, eucalyptus oil, hydrogen peroxide, and clove oil.

-This recipe makes cleaning easy and shower screens sparkle.
+This recipe makes cleaning easy and shower screens sparkle: Mix equal parts white vinegar and dishwashing detergent.

 Use a handy cleaning cloth.
-Pantyhose is a cleaning cloth recommended by Shannon Lush or Speed Cleaning and I find it is one of the best.
+Pantyhose is a cleaning cloth recommended by Shannon Lush of Speed Cleaning, see it here, and I find it is one of the best.

 I use a vinegar in a microfiber spray mop, like this one.

-Alternatively, you can use vinegar in a spray bottle with a popular bestseller microfiber mop, like this you see here.
+Alternatively, you can use vinegar in a spray bottle with a popular bestseller microfiber mop, like this one here.

 I live in at the coast in the tropics, so mosquitoes, flies, sandflies, and midges are common annoyances.